 Wild Bill’s Chuck Wagon will be able to remain at Popcorn Park Zoo without going before the Planning Board for site plan approval, for now.

-The food truck came to the township four or five years ago to be stationed part-time at Popcorn Park Zoo, Committeeman and Planning Board Member Gary Quinn previously said.
+The food truck came to the township four or five years ago to be stationed part time at Popcorn Park Zoo, Committeeman and Planning Board Member Gary Quinn said.
 The applicant received administrative approval, which has been extended each year.

-Business stands are no longer a permitted use in town because they compete with local businesses that pay taxes, Committeeman Gary Quinn previously said when an issue with Dewey’s Dogs arose.
-An office building is being built where Dewey’s was formally located, and the food truck had to relocate to a storefront.
+Since Wild Bill’s began operation in Lacey Township, zoning laws have changed.
+Business stands are no longer a permitted use in town because they compete with local businesses that pay taxes and bills, Committeeman Gary Quinn previously said when an issue with Dewey’s Dogs arose.